 -Did not obtain sufficient and/or effective advice on your applications and application strategy from mentors and/or admissions experts (see below).

 One thing I have found about successful reapplicants is that are highly realistic.
 Reality is a harsh teacher, but one you cannot afford to avoid.

 3. Was there a problem with the way you expressed your desire for an MBA or your goals?Actually almost every re-applicant I have worked with had a serious problem clearly articulating their goals.
 If you think your goals might be the problem, read this and complete the table you can find there.
 Were your goals based on any research?
 Were they interesting?
-Finally, reflecting my recent post on trends for Fall 2009 admission, did you take the financial crisis into account?
-If you were trying to get into finance with no prior experience and making second round applications, your goals were likely to have been a serious problem.
+Did your goals take present difficult economic circumstances into account?

 4. Did your essays fully demonstrate your potential as a student and a professional?
 Did you come across as a unique applicant?
 The way you write about who you are and what you have done is a major way that admissions evaluates this.
 More specifically: Could you clearly express selling points about yourself in your essays?
 Did you provide sufficient details about what you did combined with a sufficient explanation for why?
 Are your essays about you or just about what you have done?
 Are your essays mere extensions of bullet points on your resume or do they tell effective stories about you?
 Do you really understand the essay questions?
 How effective were in writing about such common topics as contributions, leadership, and/or failure?

 As is usual for Chicago GSB admissions, they have provided some great advice, this time on the topic of reapplication.
 If you plan to reapply to Chicago GSB or are just looking for general reapplication advice, I suggest reading GSB's "Making a Fresh Start."
 I especially liked the following very useful advice that is really applicable for any applicant: